pastafartian/book-library/README.md

-# Book library built with React, Zustand, MongoDB, and  Node.js
+# Book library built with React and Zustand